TI-Toolkit/tokens-wiki/tokens/ShadeNorm(.md

 # `ShadeNorm(`

 ## Description
-Draws the normal density function specified by m and s and shades and colors the area between lowerbound and upperbound.
+Draws the normal density function specified by m and s and shades and colors the area between `lowerbound` and `upperbound`.
 Color#: 10 - 24 or color name pasted from [vars] COLOR.